 The tears then drain down small channels (canaliculi) on the inner side of the eye into a tear sac.
 From here they flow down a channel called the tear duct (also called the nasolacrimal duct) into the nose.

-Who gets dry eyes and what causes it?
+Who gets dry eye syndrome and what causes it?

-Dry eyes can affect anyone, but it becomes more common with increasing age.
-Dry eyes affect about 7 in 100 people in their 50s, and about 15 in 100 people in their 70s.
-Women are affected more often than men.
+Dry eye syndrome can affect anyone, but it becomes more common with increasing age.
+Dry eyes affect about 15 to 33 in 100 people, ie possibly as many as a third of older people.
+Women are affected much more often than men.

 The causes include: